How do I create a roof return, or eyebrow, using the manual roof tools?

 With the roof plane still selected, click on the corner edit handle where the ridge and outside edges meet and drag it in until it meets the corner of the wall.

-Repeat steps 2 through 8 on the other side of the wall to create a pair of returns.
+Repeat steps 2 through 8 on the other side of the wall to create a pair of returns, or extend this roof plane to create a full return.